HitaloM/PyKorone/docs/source/modules/filters.md

 ## Commands

-- `/filter (trigger) (reply)`: Every time someone says "trigger", the bot will reply with "sentence".
+- `/filter (trigger) (?sentence)`: Every time someone says "trigger", the bot will reply with "sentence".
 For multiple word filters, quote the trigger.
+Can also be used as a reply to a message to save the message as a filter.
 - `/filterinfo (trigger)`: Get information about a filter.
 - `/filters`: List all active filters in the chat.
 - `/delfilter (trigger)`: Stop the bot from replying to "trigger".